jbpoline/Bic_day/bic/talk.rst

 -----------------------

 - For myself first - for others
-- Git / Github / Google docs
+- Git / Github / Git Annex / Google docs

 In the near future :